DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 npm i @devexpress/dx-react-datagrid-bootstrap3 --save
 ```

-Make sure that Bootstrap styles are linked to a page.
+Make sure that Bootstrap styles are linked to the page.
 If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.

 ### Polyfills